Setup Omniverse SDK#

 \kit-app-template\source\apps\{templateFileName}.kit

-in your code editor.Include some extension dependencies at the end of the
+in your code editor.Include the following extensions to the end of the

 [dependencies]